mihai2000q/ConsiliumTempus-be/docs/domain/aggregates/Aggregate.Workspace.md

 ### Domain Errors

 - **Not Found** when the workspace cannot be found
-- **User Workspace** when the workspace is user workspace
+- **Personal Workspace** when the workspace is personal

 ### Value Objects

-- **IsUserWorkspace** which encapsulates a boolean *Value*, and it's used to determine whether the workspace is made to be the primary place for a user.
+- **IsPersonal** which encapsulates a boolean *Value*, and it's used to determine whether the workspace is made to be the primary place for a user.
-(One user must have exactly one workspace where they are owners, and it is a user workspace, otherwise they can be part of other people's UserWorkspaces, but they can't be owners).
+(One user must have exactly one workspace where they are owners, and it is a personal workspace, otherwise they can be part of other people's personal workspaces, but they can't be owners).